Schema style guide¶

 Normative statements must be consistent with the OCDS schema, e.g.

-is a required field in the schema so:“the
+ocidis a required field in the schema so:“the

-field must be provided” is consistent.“the
+ocidfield must be provided” is consistent.“the

-field should be provided” is inconsistent.
+ocidfield should be provided” is inconsistent.

 When referring to extensions it is not necessary to explicitly state that they are optional.

-Properties and definitions#
+Properties and definitions¶

-.
-The latter contains objects that may be re-used, by reference, in multiple locations across the schema.
+The top level of the schema is split between properties and definitions.
+The latter contains objects that may be reused, by reference, in multiple locations across the schema.
 Each of these can be thought of as a “Class”, and its name is capitalized accordingly.
-Whenever you consider that an object or structure might be re-used in a different area of the standard, it should be included in definitions
+Whenever you consider that an object or structure might be reused in a different area of the standard, it should be included in definitions.

-Subschema (Definition)#
+Subschema (definition)¶

 The

-object should be used in place ofyear
+periodobject should be used in place ofyearormonthfields.The

-object should be used when referencing identifiers from external sources, e.g.{"id": "12345678", "scheme": "IBAN"}
+identifierobject should be used when referencing identifiers from external sources, e.g.{"id": "12345678", "scheme": "IBAN"}rather than"ibanID": "12345678".

-ID field#
+ID field¶

 If no

-.
+idfield is specified, the array is merged as a whole.
+Make the merging behavior explicit by setting"wholeListMerge": true.
 This is appropriate if:A publisher is expected to publish array entries at the same time, like

-.A publisher is expected to correct the array as a whole.
+additionalClassifications.A publisher is expected to correct the array as a whole.

 The array’s semantics are release-specific, in which case the schema should also set

-"omitWhenMerged": true
+"omitWhenMerged": true.

 If an

-.
+idfield is specified, the array is merged by identifier – unless the schema sets"wholeListMerge": true.
 This is appropriate if:A publisher is expected to publish array entries at different times, like

 Note

-Details field#
+Details field¶

 Free text details on the codelist value